Louisiana Exemptions for School Vaccine Requirements

 Louisiana Exemptions Explained

-*This page applies to exemptions to vaccine requirements for schools, colleges, universities, and daycares.
-For exemptions to EMPLOYER vaccine mandates please visit our Religious Exemptions to Employer Vaccine Mandates page.
+*This page applies to vaccine requirements for schools, colleges, universities, and licensed daycares.
+For EMPLOYER vaccine mandates please visit our Religious Exemptions to Employer Vaccine Mandates page.

-There are 3 main types of exemptions for school vaccine requirements: medical, religious, and philosophical/personal belief.
-In Louisiana, we are extremely fortunate that the law pertaining to schools and daycares doesn’t specify nor limit what kind of exemption facilities may accept.
-In fact, it’s so basic and straightforward that you don’t have to provide a reason, you simply state that you’re opting out, a “written dissent”.
+Across the country, vaccine “exemptions” are typically classified as either medical, religious, or philosophical/personal belief.
+In Louisiana, we are extremely fortunate that the law pertaining to vaccine requirements for schools and daycares doesn’t specify nor limit what kind of “exemption” facilities may accept.
+In fact, Louisiana law, R.S.
+17:170 (“R.S” stands for Revised Statute) merely requires information to be collected, either:

-You can see the law in its entirety here; the exemption paragraph is Section E:
+You can read the law in its entirety here; the exemption paragraph is Section E*:

-No person seeking to enter any school or facility enumerated in Subsection A of this Section shall be required to comply with the provisions of this Section if the student or his parent or guardian submits either a written statement from a physician stating that the procedure is contraindicated for medical reasons, or a written dissent from the student or his parent or guardian is presented.
+E.(1) No person attending or seeking to enter any school or facility enumerated in Subsection A of this Section shall be required to comply with the provisions of this Section, including any additional immunization or proof of immunity requirement adopted pursuant to the provisions of this Section, if the person is a distance learner or if the person or his parent or guardian submits either a written statement from a physician stating that the procedure is contraindicated for medical reasons or a written dissent from the student or his parent or guardian.

-Public, Charter, Private, or Catholic - They MUST Accept Your Exemption!
+Public, Charter, Private, or Catholic - It doesn't matter - They are ALL LEGALLY REQUIRED to Accept Your Statement of Dissent!

 You read that right.
 It doesn’t matter if they receive state funding or not.
-ALL licensed daycares and ALL schools MUST accept your exemption.
-This includes public, private, Catholic, vocational schools, etc.
+ALL licensed daycares and ALL schools MUST accept your statement of dissent.
+This includes public, charter, private, Catholic, Christian, vocational schools, medical schools, nursing schools, etc.

 Unfortunately, many administrators are misinformed.
-Usually though, upon notifying them of the law (mention it specifically, R.S.
-17:170, read as “revised statutes seventeen one seventy”) they comply.
+Usually though, upon notifying them of the law (mention it specifically: R.S.
+17:170, read as “revised statute seventeen one seventy”) they comply.
 If you’re met with resistance, it may help to print out the law and attach it to the exemption, though it’s not necessary.

 Here’s the text taken from the statute: Each person entering any school within the state for the first time, including elementary and secondary schools, kindergartens, colleges, universities, proprietary schools, vocational schools, and licensed day care centers. . .
 Chief administrators of all elementary and secondary schools, kindergartens, colleges, universities, proprietary schools, vocational schools, and licensed daycare centers whether public or private within this state. . .